splunk/eventgen/README.md

 # Intro

 Welcome to Splunk's configurable Event Generator.
-This project was originally started by David Hazekamp (dhazekamp@splunk.com) and then taken over by Clint Sharp (clint@splunk.com).
+This project was originally started by David Hazekamp (dhazekamp@splunk.com) and then enhanced by Clint Sharp (clint@splunk.com).
 The goals of this project are ambitious but simple:

 * Eliminate the need for hand coded event generators in Splunk apps.
 * Allow for portability of event generators between applications, and allow templates to be quickly adapted between use cases.
 * Allow every type of event or transaction to be modeled inside the eventgen.

+## Features

 I believe we've accomplished all those goals.
 This version of the eventgen was derived from the original SA-Eventgen, is completely backwards compatible, but nearly completely rewritten.
+The original version contains most of the features you would need, including:

+* A robust configuration language and specification to define how we should model events for replacement.
+* Overridable defaults, which simplifies the setup of each individual sample.
+* A flattening setup, where the eventgen.conf can be configured using regular expressions with lower entries inheriting from entries above.
+* Support to be deployed as a Splunk app and gather samples and events from all apps installed in that deployment.
+  ES uses this to great effect with its use of Technology Adapters which provide props and transforms for a variety of data types and also includes the event generators along with them to show sample data in the product.
+* A tokenized approach for modeling data, allowing replacements of timestamps, random data (mac address, ipv4, ipv6, integer, string data), static replacements, and random selections from a line in a file.
+* Random timestamp distribution within a user specified range to allow randomness of events.
+* Replay of a full file or a subset of the first X lines of the file.
+* Generation of events based on a configurable interval.

-I've made very significant enhancements over that version:
+On top of that, I've made very significant enhancements over that version:

 * Added support to rate events and certain replacements by time of day and day of the week to model transaction flow inside a normal enterprise.